RudraMudra/Smart-Shoppy/README.md

 - **Smart Recommendations**: Receive personalized product recommendations based on your preferences and shopping history.

-- **Price Comparison**: Compare prices across multiple retailers to ensure you get the best deals on your favorite products.

-- **Barcode Scanner**: Use the built-in barcode scanner to quickly retrieve product information and reviews.

 - **Shopping Lists**: Create and manage shopping lists to keep track of items you need to purchase.

 - **User Profiles**: Save your preferences, favorite products, and shopping history for a customized experience.